beledouxdenis/beledouxdenis.github.io/README.md

 - Key features included vehicle registration, contract management with expiration date reminders, and tracking services, fuel logs, and odometer values.
 - Implemented cost tracking for vehicles and services, with analysis graphs for cost management.

+### Developer Internship - Vodafone Dusseldorf
+Sep 2011 - Jan 2012
+- Focused on mobile world authentication as part of master's degree research.
+- Analyzed security mechanisms for mobile payment using phone subscriptions on Apple Store and Google Play Store.
+- Identified a critical security flaw in Vodafone's authentication design.
+- Recommendations led to a revision of their authentication mechanism, enhancing security.

 ### Computer Siences Master's Degree
 Université de Namur
 Sep 2007 - Aug 2012